Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A man, as a general rule, owes very little to what he is born with - a man is what he makes of himself."
+> "As long as a human being worries about when he will die, and what he has that is his, all of his works are zero."
-> — **Alexander Graham Bell**
+> — **Kabir**

 ---